 Their dedication to preserving and celebrating Tamaki Maori culture shows just how much the enduring spirit and cultural identity means to the indigenous people of New Zealand.

-“We are a proud Maori culture who has had dramatic changes over the past 150 years.”
-The pride of the Maori elder as he spoke in farewell to us about his culture was evident.
+“We are a proud Maori culture who has had dramatic changes over the past 150 years,” said the Maori elder on our visit to Tamaki Maori Village.

 I resonated with his words, so impressed with how the Maori people have managed to thrive in the current times whilst retaining so much about their culture and sharing it with others.

 He left us with these words, “We changed 80 % of our culture so that we may adapt and survive; now we ask that you enjoy that 20% that we have retained and share with the world our relationship to the land, to other people, and our traditions and values.”

 In this guide, we share with you our thoughts based on our personal experience visiting the Tamaki Maori Village in New Zealand.